How to Get Rid of Black Beard Algae

 After learning what is black beard algae, it is time to know the reasons for growing in tanks.

 Without proper tank maintenance, feces, uneaten food, organics, and other debris will accumulate.
-And it will lead to poor water quality, high pH levels, and water hardness for example.
+It will lead to poor water quality, high pH levels, and water hardness, for example.
 Besides, the organics will be decomposed to nitrates, which accelerate the thriving of the algae.

 Get rid of black beard algae